splewis/get5/documentation/docs/translations.md

     2. Use the English strings and the [reference](#reference) below to determine how to translate the string.

 As the string implies, this example is used when a team picks a map, and the output is printed to chat and looks like
-this: `Team A picked de_dust2 as map 2.` The French translation file for this string looks like this:
+this: `Team A picked Dust II as map 2.` The French translation file for this string looks like this:

 !!! example "translations/fr/get5.phrases.txt"

     ```yaml
-    "TeamPickedMapInfoMessage"
+    "TeamPickedMap"
     {
         "fr"  "{1} a choisi {2} comme map {3}."
     }